Held April 21, 2022 — watch event video here:

 Dr. Goldstone grew up in Moline, Illinois (home of the John Deere Tractor) and earned her BA in American Studies with a minor in African American Studies from the University of Iowa.
 She received her MAT in Secondary English Education at Brown University and taught high school English and coached 9th-grade girls’ basketball prior to earning her PhD in American Civilization from the University of Texas at Austin.
 Her book, Integrating the 40 Acres: The Fifty-Year Struggle for Racial Equality at the University of Texas at Austin, won the 2005 Coral H. Tullis Memorial Prize for the best book on Texas history.
 When she is not teaching or writing, Dr. Goldstone trains for half marathons, does CrossFit, watches Judge Judy, and walks her four dogs—Lena Horne, Ernie Banks, Ralph Ellison, and Hank Aaron.
 She is also active with an organization that teaches incarcerated men at Dominguez State Jail.

 The new Campus Contextualization Seminar series explores histories of race, gender, and power at The University of Texas at Austin.
-Speakers present research and new frameworks for analysis concerning the ways in which US universities continue to address historic exclusion and inequalities and serve as key sites for engendering equity, inclusion, and social change.
+Speakers present research and new frameworks for analysis concerning the ways in which US universities continue to these issues.